-Unfortunately, their isolation is even worse than both the SteelSeries Arctis Pro and 7.
-They have very comfortable soft padded cups, which let a lot of ambient noise seep into your audio.
-This might be a deal-breaker for professional gamers who play in sometimes noisy environments, but shouldn’t be a problem for people who want to just play games or watch movies in their living room.
+Unfortunately, their isolation is even worse than that of the SteelSeries Arctis Pro Wireless.
+They have very comfortable soft padded cups, which let a lot of ambient noise seep into your audio, but this shouldn’t be a problem for people who want to just play games or watch movies in their living room.
 The proprietary charging station that also serves as a wireless dock may be limiting to gamers on the move, but should be perfect for those who want to set up these headphones for use in the comfort of their own home.

-If you need an even cheaper alternative, the HyperX Cloud Stinger are your best bet under $50.
+If you need an even cheaper alternative, the HyperX Cloud Stinger are your best bet.
 Like the Corsair HS60, the HyperX Stinger are wired headphones that provide volume control and microphone support when plugged directly into a PS4 controller.
-They sound good, with great bass, a decent mid-range and good treble, but don’t sound as quite as good as the Corsair HS60.
+They sound good, with great bass, a decent mid-range, and good treble, but don’t sound as quite as good as the Corsair HS60.

-At their price, it’s of no surprise that the HyperX Stinger doesn’t have the same premium feel and impressive build quality of the Corsair HS60, which also have a better control scheme.
-The HyperX Stinger are significantly better at noise isolation than the HS60, though, which is a welcome advantage given their low price tag.
+At their price, it’s no surprise that the HyperX Stinger headset doesn’t have the same premium feel and impressive build quality of the Corsair HS60, which also have a better control scheme.
+These headphones are significantly better at noise isolation than the HS60, though, which is a welcome advantage given their low price tag.
 They also have a better microphone with excellent recording quality and noise handling, but it's not detachable.
-All-in-all, the HyperX Cloud Stinger are decent, versatile gaming headphones with a respectable performance-to-price ratio.
-If you’re really looking to save big, the Logitech G430 are also worth considering too, with a more gamer-centric design and controls that are sure to please the most budget-conscious PS4 gamers.
+All in all, the HyperX Cloud Stinger are decent, versatile gaming headphones with a respectable performance-to-price ratio.

 Our recommendations above are what we think are currently the best PS4 gaming headsets to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).